william-masdon-oracle/ai-gpu-solutions/fraud_risk/jupyter/jupyter.md

 Examine data structure and column types, identify categorical and continuous variables.
 Analyze distribution of transaction types and foreign vs. domestic transactions.
 Evaluate transaction amounts, explore distributions, and assess time gaps between transactions.

 5. Click on *02-visualization* to open this notebook.
 It presents how to visualize multidimensional data using PCA and UMAP, leveraging RAPIDS and NVIDIA GPUs for dimensionality reduction and interactive exploration.
 Reduce dimensions, emphasize variance, requiring scaled numeric features and encoded categorical data.
-Nonlinear dimensionality reduction with key hyperparameters like n_neighbors and min_dist.
+Nonlinear dimensionality reduction with key hyper-parameters like n_neighbors and min_dist.

 6. Click on *03-model-rules-engine* to open this notebook.
 It presents how to create and evaluate a rule-based fraud detection system, focusing on defining rules, calculating performance metrics, and comparing results with more advanced models.
 Define simple rules for fraud detection (e.g., amount > $200), evaluate performance using precision and recall, refine rules, and compare rule-based performance with advanced models.